xinychen/geotensor/README.md

   - [LGTC (Capped-L1)](https://nbviewer.jupyter.org/github/xinychen/geotensor/blob/master/GLTC-Capped-L1.ipynb)
   - [LGTC (LSP)](https://nbviewer.jupyter.org/github/xinychen/geotensor/blob/master/GLTC-LSP.ipynb)

-One notable thing is that unlike the complex equations in our model, our Python code (relies on `numpy`) is extremely simple to understand and work with.
-Take **`GLTC-Geman`** as an example, its kernel function only has few rows:
+One notable thing is that unlike the complex equations in our models, our Python implementation (relies on `numpy`) is extremely easy to work with.
+Take **`GLTC-Geman`** as an example, its kernel function only has few lines:

 ```python
 def supergradient(s_hat, lambda0, theta):